mhorga/mhorga.github.io/_posts/2015-12-21-error-handling-in-swift.markdown

 Inside the __init(:)__ method we use a __guard__ statement to make sure both the __firstname__ and __lastname__ exist so that the initialization is either successful, or otherwise it fails gracefully.

 A function that can throw an error, or calls a function that can throw an error has to be marked with __throws__.
 After your program throws an error, you will need to handle that error.
-Let's create a function __parseData(:)__ that returns a __User__ struct if the provided argument is valid, or otherwise `throws` the first of defined errors, the __InvalidData__ type:
+Let's create a function __parseData(:)__ that returns a __User__ struct if the provided argument is valid, or otherwise `throws` the first of our defined errors, the __InvalidData__ type:

 {% highlight swift %}
 func parseData(from input: [String : String]) throws -> User {